waynarbocangel/cse112-sp22-group1/admin/team.md

 # <img src="./bugP3.png" width=100> Team 11 **It's Not a Bug It's a Feature**

 ## Our Values
+### Mision Statement
+We debug all bugs one bullet at the time.

 ## Team Members
 - Likith Palabindela